Properties

 Response

-The UI will respond by sending the OT_ACTION_CMD_UI_OnePropertyDialogValue
+The UI will respond by sending the OT_ACTION_CMD_UI_OnePropertyDialogValue action.

 The action only will be send if the user confirmes the dialog (and the data has changed if the ‘DialogCfg::CancelOnEqualValue’ flag is set)

-First a OT_HANDLER
+First a OT_HANDLER to the Application class.

 // Application.h